IMDEANetworksWNG/UbiLocate/README.md

 UbiLocate/matlab_scripts/Extract_ToF/Compute_ToF_music.m
 ```

-The output is the ToF.
+The output of Compute_ToF_music.m is the ToF, variable ToF.

 The CSI data for the full MIMO are saved in the variable csi_store_AoA